DrScKAWAMOTO/cmdrecplay/README.md

     (require 'cmdplay)

-First per your project:
+First, per your project:

     cd <your_project_directory_which_contains_your_makefile>
     cmdrec -- make

-The `--` separate the parameters from the build command.
+The `--` separates the parameters from the build command.
 The output sqlite3 file `~/.cmdrec.db` found in your home directory.
 For more options, you can check by passing `-h` parameter to `cmdrec` or `cmdplay` commands.